RAVE Model Explained: Real-Time Neural Audio by IRCAM

 Neutone Morpho: Commercial Evolution of RAVE (2024)

-In February 2024, the Neutone team lead by Nao Tokui released Morpho, a commercial evolution of their free FX plugin.
+In February 2024, the Neutone team led by Nao Tokui released Morpho, a commercial evolution of their free FX plugin.
 While RAVE is the open-source research engine, Morpho packages similar technology into a polished product designed for musicians and producers, at the price of less flexibility.

 AFTER Model: Diffusion-Based Alternative from IRCAM